arakelian/elastic-indexer/README.md

 * Sending data to Elastic in an asynchronous manner so that your application can continue processing and allowing callers to register callbacks so that when indexing failures occur the application can retry at some future date.

-With regards to the latter option, there are at least two things to consider which may be important to you:
+With regards to the latter option, there are at least two things you should consider:
-* As of this writing, February 2018, the High Level API is in beta;
+* As of this writing (late February, 2018) the High Level Client remains in beta;
-* The High Level API only support version 6.1+ and does not strive to maintain backwards compatibility with previous versions of Elastic.
+* The High Level API only supports Elastic 6.1+ and does not strive to maintain backwards compatibility with previous versions of Elastic.

-> "The 6.0 client is able to communicate with any 6.x Elasticsearch node, while the 6.1 client is for sure able to
+> from Elastic High-Level Client: "The 6.0 client is able to communicate with any 6.x Elasticsearch node, while the 6.1 client is
-> communicate with 6.1, 6.2 and any later 6.x version, but there may be incompatibility issues when communicating
+> for sure able to communicate with 6.1, 6.2 and any later 6.x version, but *there may be incompatibility issues( when communicating
 > with a previous Elasticsearch node version, for instance between 6.1 and 6.0, in case the 6.1 client supports
 > new request body fields for some APIs that are not known by the 6.0 node(s)."
-> - Elastic High Level

 **elastic-indexer** is compatible with every version of Elastic from version 5.2.
 As new features are added to our bulk indexer, or search APIs, we strive to maintain backwards compatiblity with old versions of Elastic, since we recognize that enterprise